gdks/gdks.github.io/_posts/2017-04-10-starting-a-django-project.md

 ### Create project environment

 Python's venv module allows creation of lightweight virtual environments.
-These are isolated working copies of Python which allow you to work on a specific project without worry of affecting other projects.
-Each virtual environment has its own Python binary, allowing creation of environments with various Python versions, and can have its own independent set of installed Python packages.
+These are isolated working copies of Python which allow you to work on a specific project without affecting others.

 We start by creating a venv using the following command.